Didgety/didgety.github.io/_pages/about.md

   more_info: >
     <p><center>A Place In Time</center></p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Welcome to my portfolio site.

-I am currently a Senior studying computer science at the University of Vermont.
+I am currently a Senior majoring in computer science and minoring in physics at the University of Vermont.

 My interests lie in distributed computing, quantum computing, networking, and realtime graphical programming.

-Recent projects include a DNS server and roguelike videogame written in Rust.
+Recent projects include development of a DNS server and roguelike videogame written in Rust.

-In Spring 2023, I completed an undergraduate research project exploring eavesdropping detection and error rates in optical networks as part of the Edmonds College Physics deparment.
+In Spring 2023, I completed an [undergraduate research project](/blog/2023/qkd_research_project) exploring eavesdropping detection and error rates in optical networks as part of the Edmonds College Physics deparment.

-Previously, I have worked in customer support where I developed automation tools and infrastructure for the department in addition to handling regular support tickets (2021 - 2022).
+Previously, I have worked in IT support where I developed automation tools and infrastructure for the department in addition to handling regular support tickets (2021 - 2022).
+The position I was in required lots of network debugging and use of REST API's.

-In my free time I enjoy creating realtime generative artworks, getting out in nature, winter sports,
+In my free time I enjoy creating realtime generative artworks, getting out in nature, winter sports, and trying new foods.

--- WIP --

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.